-During the Covid-19 pandemic, there was an increase in hand-related skin problems such as eczema, contact dermatitis and severe dryness caused by excessive hand washing, using harsh alcohol-based products and hand sanitisers.
+In the recent years, there was an increase in hand-related skin problems such as eczema, contact dermatitis and severe dryness caused by excessive hand washing, using harsh alcohol-based products and hand sanitisers.
 Well, this doesn't mean you should stop washing your hands, but find suitable products for your skin and always follow with a moisturiser.

 Avoid Using Hot Water

 One of the most straightforward steps is to avoid using hot water when showering or washing.
 Hot water can dry out and compromise your skin barrier, aggravating eczema, itchiness, and redness.
 Instead, use lukewarm water and keep your showers short.
 The keratin cells that make up the epidermis, our skin's outer layer, get damaged by hot water.